JoshuaGrams/philtre2d/doc/objects/Gui.md

 ### Row(spacing, homogeneous, dir, x, y, angle, w, h, px, py, ax, ay, modeX, modeY, padX, padY)

 An invisible node that automatically arranges its children in a horizontal row.
+When you add or remove children you can refresh the arrangement with: `self:allocateChildren()`.

 _PARAMETERS_
 * __spacing__ <kbd>number</kbd> - _optional_ - The amount of extra space to allocate between children (but not at the ends).
 Defaults to 0.